May 1971

 24

 Bob Dylan turns thirty -- even the "Peanuts" comic strip makes mention of it.
-Dylan celebrates at Jerusalem's Wailing Wall.
+Dylan celebrates the milestone with a visit to the Wailing Wall in Jerusalem.

 25